This fall, visitors to the Denver Art Museum

 Xu Beihong: Pioneer of Modern Chinese Painting

-DAMs landmark exhibition will include approximately 60 works from Chinas Xu Beihong Memorial Museum, including ink paintings, oil paintings, drawings, pastels and calligraphy.
+DAMs landmark exhibition includes 61 works from Chinas Xu Beihong Memorial Museum, including ink brush paintings, oil paintings, drawings, pastels and calligraphy.
 The works, most of which have never before been on view in the United States, trace the full arc of Xus careerfrom early landscape paintings and drawings created during his time in Europeto portraits of political leaders including Mao Zedong and Mohandas Gandhi to his iconic horse paintings.